Photography

 This site lists everything imaginable pertaining to the photojournalist

 industry.
 It begins by describing the nature of the work.
-It then explains
+It then

 the different working conditions and the employment outlook.
 The field is